-A place-based design studio
+A place-based design studio.

 Mississippi Flag Submission / Design